 SUBMISSION CHECKLIST Minimum Requirement Net Zero- Carbon by 2050 Net Zero- Carbon by 2030 Gr.1 Has a high quality landscape-led approach been demonstrated?
 No Yes - some landscape analysis undertaken Yes - topography, vistas, landscape character & features driving design Gr.2 What level of Biodiversity Net Gain does your development achieve?
 0-10% BNG 11-15% BNG 15%+ BNG Gr.3 Have Stewardship and Maintenance Strategies been provided including for green infrastructure and biodiversity net gain?
 No strategy Yes - Outline strategy provided Yes - 30 year strategy with input from community Gr.4 Have play, community amenity and food production opportunities been proposed?
 All new homes should be within 800m of allotments, and Fields in Trust distances should be followed for play spaces.
-No Yes - locations mapped with walking isochromes Yes - locations mapped, character of spaces defined, strategies for play / food / active frontages Gr.5 Have you used recognised tools to assess the value/ quality of green infrastructure?
-E.g. Natural Capital Tool/ Ecometric/ Building With Nature/ Social Value Calculator No Yes - qualitative assessment undertaken Yes - qualitative assessment/ value calculated with exemplary score Gr.6 Has an overheating assessment or modelling been provided, as set out in UKGBC's Housing Standards Playbook , taking into account impact of green infrastructure?
-No Yes - some assessment Yes - UKGBC Playbook followed Gr.7 Has multifunctional green infrastructure been proposed at different scales, with clarity on how its quality and quantity reinforces the District?
-Different scales not explored Yes - different scales shown, roles/ function undeveloped Yes - small, medium and large GI shown, with qualities and roles defined Please attach relevant certification of the above standards you have chosen, and use 'Sustainability Summary' pages where you are adding any further information.
+No Yes - locations mapped with walking isochromes Yes - locations mapped, character of spaces defined, strategies for play / food / active frontages Gr.5 Has an overheating assessment or modelling been provided, as set out in UKGBC's Housing Standards Playbook , taking into account impact of green infrastructure?
+No Yes - some assessment Yes - UKGBC Playbook followed Gr.6 Have measures been taken to reduce the need for car travel, and provide alternative zero and low-emission travel options?
+No Yes Gr.7 Where the development has the potential to impact on air quality, has an assessment been undertaken to measure levels of impact on the Epping Forest SAC?
+No Yes Please attach relevant certification of the above standards you have chosen, and use 'Sustainability Summary' pages where you are adding any further information.